 Think of it as an annual team detox which will strengthen the team and restore healthy habits.
 It will also remove the nasties that have crept in through neglect, overwork and inattention.

 Do you want to know more?
-Subscribe to my newsletter for ideas and free downloads.
+Subscribe to my newsletter (below, or in right-hand column) for ideas and free downloads.